rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 # Summary
 [summary]: #summary

-Deprecate the usage of `mem::uninitialized` for possibly-uninhabited types.
+Deprecate the usage of `mem::uninitialized` with possibly-uninhabited types.
 Specifically:
   * Add a built-in `Inhabited` trait which is automatically implemented for types known to have at least 1 possible value.
   * Require an `Inhabited` bound on `T` for `uninitialized::<T>`.
-  * Add a `MaybeUninit<T>` union to the standard library for representing possibly-initialized data in a more type-system-friendly way.
+  * Add a `MaybeUninit<T>` union to the standard library for representing possibly-initialized data in a more type-system-aware way.

 # Motivation
 [motivation]: #motivation